lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The SCHC Packet is composed of the Compressed Header followed by the payload from the original packet (see {{Fig-SCHCpckt}}).
 The Compressed Header itself is composed of the Rule ID and a Compression Residue, which is the output of the compression actions of the Rule that was applied (see {{SCHComp}}).
 The Compression Residue may be empty.
-Both the Rule ID and the Compression Residue potentially have a variable size, and generally are not a mutiple of bytes in size.
+Both the Rule ID and the Compression Residue potentially have a variable size, and are not necessarily a multiple of bytes in size.

 ~~~~